MrTwisT007/very-portable-screwdriver/README.md

 This repo contains the STL files for the screwdriver case.

 # How do I assemble it?
+Print the main_body, outer_shell.
+No supports are required.
+Print as bit_trays and stoppers to take up the 12 slots in the main body.
 A small magnet needs to be placed and glued at the bottom of the outer shell.
 A 4mm hex bit should be press-fit into the bottom-center of the main body - this serves as the magnetic anchor for the screwdriver and outer shell.

 Some post-processing and sanding may be required on the bit tray pieces to swivel freely in their slots.

+Push the bit trays into their guiding rails until they're flush in the main body, then push them down to slide into their swivel position.

 # Photos
 <img width="630" height="1100" alt="image" src="https://github.com/user-attachments/assets/b711626a-9073-49ff-864b-94f5bf0d89b9" />